 The fifth Frontend Conference took place from 27 – 28 August 2015 in Zurich.
 Ergosign had a stand at this leading Swiss trade fair with more than 300 participants and supported the event as a platinum sponsor.

 Twenty international speakers gave talks on a variety of themes that provided inspiration and sparked off lively discussions.
 The focus was on state-of-the-art frontend solutions as well as UX technology and UI design.

-Thank you to all the students who showed such lively interest and we are already looking forward to next year!
+Thank you to all the visitors for two exciting days and we’re already looking forward to next year.

 According to the Federal Office for Migration and Refugees, Germany has already received more than 231,000 first-time asylum applications this year alone.

 Having arrived in Germany, applicants often have a long wait until they are granted a residence permit and a work permit.
 Without these official documents, they are not allowed to accept any offers of employment or undertake any training.